pingcap/docs-cn/dm/dm-hardware-and-software-requirements.md

 ---
-title: Software and Hardware Requirements
+title: Software and Hardware Requirements for TiDB Data Migration
 summary: Learn the software and hardware requirements for DM cluster.
 aliases: ['/docs/tidb-data-migration/dev/hardware-and-software-requirements/']
 ---

-# Software and Hardware Requirements
+# Software and Hardware Requirements for TiDB Data Migration

 TiDB Data Migration (DM) supports mainstream Linux operating systems.
 See the following table for specific version requirements: